-Friends, here’s my first post as a part of Value Investing series & opportunities.
-Hope you all like it and I shall start the same with my views on one of my favorite businesses to own for a Value Investor – NVIDIA Corporation.
+Friends, here’s my post as a part of Value Investing series.
+Hope you all like it and I shall start the same with my views on one of my favorite favorites – NVIDIA Corporation.

 NVIDIA Corporation (ticker symbol: NVDA):